 As a Japanese tutor, a lot of questions I hear are about kanji: What are they exactly?
 Why do I read them one way sometimes, and another at others?
 How do I read them?
 Do I really need to study them?
 How do I study them?

-Kanji are Chinese-derived characters used in written Japanese to form nouns and the base of most verbs and adjectives.
-Many have purely mechanical function, acting as prefixes or suffixes, or to narrow definition indicating something such as places or
+Firstly, Kanji are Chinese-derived characters used in written Japanese to form nouns and the base of most verbs and adjectives.
+Many have a purely grammatical function, acting as prefixes or suffixes, or to narrow definition indicating something such as places

-occupations.
-Many pull double duty not only in function (noun, verb, etc) but in meaning.
-In Japanese, the character for "metal" can also mean "money," "gold" (both substance or color) and "Friday."
+or occupations.
+Many pull double duty, not only in function (noun, verb, etc), but in meaning.
+For instance, the character for "metal" can also mean "money," "gold" (both the metal and the color) and "Friday."
 Pronunciation also varied between the Chinese-approximate

 on'yomi (sound reading) and the native Japanese kun'yomi.
-The Chinese readings, borrowed throughout centuries (thus leading to various readings as Chinese dynasties,...
+The Chinese readings, borrowed throughout centuries.
+This lead to various readings as Chinese dynasties, and therefore national dialects,...

 Hi, everyone.
 It's been a while, so I'm easing back into things with a nice, easy post.
 Many of my friends and students have asked me and each other "what are the best methods for learning Japanese?
 What do you use?"
 And so, I'm going to offer my take